Last Updated on

 Taking the Delhi metro system isn’t hard.
 It’s still new and its surprising to see a different life exists on it.

 Facilities are clean, people are better dressed and overall, the environment is degrees cooler.
 Seeing as India has an issue with sexual harassment, there’s a Females Only car, stricty for women.
-However, step into a car without looking to see if its a Females Only car and you’ll find yourself surrounded by men!
+India is pretty good about sectioning its women.
+Step into a car without looking to see if its a Females Only car and you’ll find yourself surrounded by men!
+If you’re a foreign traveler, they’ll look at you.
+It’s mildly uncomfortable.
 There is NO eating or drinking on the metro and at 19Rs (a little under 25 cents!) it’s cheap!
 You’re charged by the district/distance.

-Sometimes, you have to put your bags through security check.
+Sometimes, you have to put your bags through security check, which is a bit of a pain.
 This is for high activity places like Connaught Place.
 But otherwise, you buy your ticket, enter the turnstiles and board the metro when it arrives.

 In the Delhi metro: electronic signs announce the next stop